oppia/oppia-web-developer-docs/Acceptance-Tests.md

 7. Set rows as 3 and columns as 1:
 <img width="699" height="191" alt="image" src="https://github.com/user-attachments/assets/19ae5e5e-1a90-4b0d-bb88-59e75b3d53ce" />

-8. Click on split image
+8. Click on "SPLIT IMAGE".

 9. You will get 3 split images:
 <img width="710" height="410" alt="image" src="https://github.com/user-attachments/assets/b0821688-05db-4148-8768-17eca0d0cbc0" />

 10. Right click on the rightmost one and use 'Save Image as...'.
 Choose any random name.

-11. Navigate to where you have saved the Oppia repo on your local machine.
+11. Navigate to where you have saved the Oppia repo on your local machine and go to oppia/core/tests/puppeteer-acceptance-tests/specs

-12. Go to oppia/core/tests/puppeteer-acceptance-tests/specs

-13. The spec will be mentioned in the artifact folder you downloaded:
+12. The spec will be mentioned in the artifact folder you downloaded in Step 2:

 <img width="368" height="64" alt="Screenshot from 2025-08-20 16-37-52" src="https://github.com/user-attachments/assets/d1a45271-c1f1-49d9-8874-f5ac95d37dce" />

-(Its curriculum-admin in this case)
+(The spec is curriculum-admin in this case)

-14. Navigate to the spec
+13. Navigate to the test spec folder based on the above step.

-15. Check if the failure was for desktop or mobile based on the screenshot or the subfolder in the artifact:
+14. Check if the failure was for desktop or mobile based on the screenshot or the subfolder in the artifact:
 <img width="102" height="127" alt="image" src="https://github.com/user-attachments/assets/c1b902ee-5ccb-4218-a247-d4e19da9d3ed" />

-16. Go to the prod-desktop-screenshots/prod-mobile-screenshots folder depending on your failure
+15. Go to the prod-desktop-screenshots or prod-mobile-screenshots folder depending on your failure.

-17. Paste the image we split.

-18. Check the name of the image from the artifact.
+16. Check the name of the image from the artifact.
 It will be {screenshot_name}-diff.png

-19. Delete the screenshot with {screenshot_name}-snap.png from the folder you are currently in.

-20. Rename the pasted image to {screenshot_name}-snap.png
+17. Replace the screenshot having the name {screenshot_name}-snap.png with the split image we saved in step 10.
+(Make sure to rename the pasted screenshot to {screenshot_name}-snap.png)

-21. Check that the correct image got replaced, commit and push your changes!
+18. Check that the correct image got replaced.

+19. Commit and push your changes!
+Self review your PR to verify that the correct image(s) were used.

 ## Acceptance Tests for Mobile